ifraixedes/storj-access-grant-store/docs/text-file-format.md

 tags = one, two, three
 description = this is a single line string as a TOML one but withotu requiring quotes notes =
 	This is a multiline string as a TOML one but it doesn't require quotes.
-The last empty line before "permissions" field is not considered part of the notes.
+	TThe last empty line before "permissions" field is not considered part of the notes. permissions =

-permissions =
 - bucket-name-1
+	prefix1/
-	prefix1/: read, write
+		read, write
-	prefix2/:
+	prefix2/
+		all
+	prefix3/
-	prefix3/: write, read, delete, list
+		write, read, delete, list
 - bucket-name-2
-	/:
+	/
+		all
 metadata =
+- field1
-- field1: this is the value
+	this is the value
+- field 2
-- field 2: Spaces in the field name are valid
+	Spaces in the field name are valid
-- user\:10: Colons are allowed in the field's name but they have to be scaped with back slash
-- field 3:
+- field 3
 	Multiple lines are OK.
-The text has to start in the line after the field name and each new line has to be indended by one tab, which are not considered part of the text.
+Each new line has to be indented by one tab, which are not considered part of the text.
 	The last blank line before the next user's field, field, project or access grant is not considered part of this text.

-## root Access Grant name
+## root readonly Access Grant name
-grant = this MUST always have a value, the rest except permissions can be empty. tags = description = notes = permissions =
+grant = this MUST always have a value, the rest except permissions can be empty. tags = description = notes = permissions = list, read metadata =
-- *
-	/:

-metadata =

 ```